implement00/picine_c_01/README.md

 / **Goal of assignment:** _Write a function of function-type `void` (indicate it's return value is nothing).
 The function devides 'a' by 'b' and stores the result in the integer pointed to by 'div' (*div)m it also stores the remained or the devision 'a' by 'b' in the integer pointed to by 'mod' (*mod)._

 { **My Solution:** _There is no quote "solution", as this just teaches correct syntax.
-The expect two integers a, b then expects us to use the "/" devision operator and the "%" mod operator.
-It also want's us to once again work with holding a value within a variable defined._
+The expect two integers a, b then expects us to use the "/" devision operator and the "%" mod operator._

 ! **Purpose of the assigment:** | _Learning about how you can utilise the "%" mod operator, which takes the remainder of a devision, e.g; 10 % 3 =1.
 And how to utilise the "/" devision opeator, e.g; 10 / 3 = 3.
 Devision operator results in whole number only.
 It's also giving us the repeat lesson of re-assigning values to variables stored in pointers, updating there variable values. (mod and div) accrosss entire program, not just function scope._